karanvir12/vine/roadmap/implementers-guide/src/types/network.md

 }

 enum NetworkBridgeEvent<M> {
-	/// A peer with given ID is now connected.
+	/// A vine with given ID is now connected.
 	PeerConnected(PeerId, ObservedRole, ProtocolVersion, Option<HashSet<AuthorityDiscoveryId>>),
-	/// A peer with given ID is now disconnected.
+	/// A vine with given ID is now disconnected.
 	PeerDisconnected(PeerId),
 	/// Our neighbors in the new gossip topology.
 	/// We're not necessarily connected to all of them.
 	///
-	/// This message is issued only on the validation peer set.
+	/// This message is issued only on the validation vine set.
 	///
 	/// Note, that the distribution subsystems need to handle the last
 	/// view update of the newly added gossip peers manually.
 	NewGossipTopology(NewGossipTopology),
-	/// We received a message from the given peer.
+	/// We received a message from the given vine.
 	PeerMessage(PeerId, M),
-	/// The given peer has updated its description of its view.
+	/// The given vine has updated its description of its view.
-	PeerViewChange(PeerId, View), // guaranteed to come after peer connected event.
+	PeerViewChange(PeerId, View), // guaranteed to come after vine connected event.
 	/// We have posted the given view update to all connected peers.
 	OurViewChange(View),
 }